Intergalactic magnetic field lower limits up to the redshift $z\approx3$: Methods

 \subsection{High-z AGN sample}

-The source sample used here was selected out of the known gamma-ray loud AGNs listed in the Fourth LAT AGN catalogue~\citep[4LAC;][]{4LAC-DR3} with the focus on high-redshift ($z>0.5$) sources that may present detectable ``echo''.
+The source sample used here was selected out of the known gamma-ray loud AGNs listed in the Fourth LAT AGN catalogue~\citep[4LAC-DR3;][]{4LAC-DR3} with the focus on high-redshift ($z>0.5$) sources that may present detectable ``echo''.
 First and foremost, lower limits on IGMF with $\gamma$-ray observations require an ``echo'' signal to be distinguishable on top of the intrinsic source emission in case of a negligibly weak magnetic field.
 Such a condition is more easily satisfied for hard-spectrum AGNs, where the attenuated VHE emission power may exceed that intrinsically emitted at the ``echo'' energies~\citep{NeronovSemikoz09,Neronov10}, leading to a possibly dominant ``echo'' signal.
-With this in mind, only a subset of 4LAC AGNs with power law spectra indices $\Gamma < 2$ (within the quoted uncertainties) was selected for the analysis here.
+With this in mind, only a subset of 4LAC-DR3 AGNs with power law spectra indices\footnote{the choice of the spectral index from a power law fit here is made for the selection purposes only; a number of selected here AGNs feature curved spectral energy distributions.
+Still, the accepted sources with sufficient intrinsic emission curvature above few tens of GeV do not generate strong ``echo'' and thus do not impact the IGMF search performed here.} $\Gamma < 2$ (within the quoted uncertainties) was selected for the analysis here.
 To increase the chances of detecting the ``echo'' signal, several alternative selection criteria were used to further narrow down the list.
-Firstly, all sources with the confident VHE signal (4LAC detection test statistics in the VHE band $TS>25$) were selected.
-To include suitable source where VHE signal could have been attenuated below Fermi/LAT detection level, bright AGNs with the reported flux in the adjacent 30-100~GeV energy band $\nu F_\nu^{30-100} > 1~\mathrm{eV / (cm^2~s)}$ were also added to the list.
+Firstly, all sources with the confident VHE signal (4LAC-DR3 detection test statistics in the VHE band $TS>25$) were selected.
+To include suitable sources where VHE signal could have been attenuated below Fermi/LAT detection level, bright AGNs with the reported flux in the adjacent 30-100~GeV energy band $\nu F_\nu^{30-100} > 1~\mathrm{eV / (cm^2~s)}$ were also added to the list.
 In addition to those, sources with probable VHE signal ($TS>9$) were further included.
-To include the sources whose VHE band detections could have been overlooked in 4LAC, VHE-detected high-redshift sources from Ref.~\cite{2025arXiv250608497N} were also considered.
-Finally, from the sources lacking redshift estimates in 4LAC, the subset formally satisfying the above spectral index and flux requirements, for which the redshifts could have been recovered from SIMBAD astronomical database\footnote{\url{https://simbad.u-strasbg.fr/simbad/}}, was also included.
-The resulting list of sources is given in Tab.\ref{tab:high-z-agns}.
+To include the sources whose VHE band detections could have been overlooked in 4LAC-DR3, VHE-detected high-redshift sources from Ref.~\cite{2025arXiv250608497N} were also considered.
+Finally, the subset of 4LAC-DR3 sources satisfying the above spectral index and flux requirements, where the lacking redshift information could have been recovered from SIMBAD astronomical database\footnote{\url{https://simbad.u-strasbg.fr/simbad/}}, was also included.
+The resulting list of sources is given in Tab.~\ref{tab:high-z-agns}.